hypervel/hypervel.org/docs/docs/data-objects.md

 - **Keys** are property names (in camelCase format)
 - **Values** are callable functions that transform the property value during serialization

+Built-in serializers include:
+- `CarbonInterface::class`
+- `Carbon::class`

+> Carbon values will be serialized to ISO 8601 format

 ::: tip
 Custom serializers are applied during `toArray()` and `jsonSerialize()` operations, allowing you to control exactly how your Data Objects appear in API responses and database storage.
 :::